Remote Document Review Specialist from India: Hiring Guide

 Before a remote document review specialist begins work, the supervising attorney provides a written review protocol covering:

 Responsiveness criteria.
 What makes a document responsive?
 Define by date range, custodian, subject matter, and document type.
-The more specific, the more consistent the review.
+The more specific the protocol, the more consistent the review output.

 Privilege criteria.
 What communications are potentially privileged?
 Attorney names list, relevant in-house counsel, common privilege basis in this matter.
-Potentially privileged documents are flagged — final privilege determination is the supervising attorney's.
+Potentially privileged documents are flagged — final privilege determination belongs to the supervising attorney.

 Coding categories.
 Issue codes, timeline markers, confidentiality designations, and any other categories relevant to the matter.
 A defined code sheet with examples for each category.